 How the Random Cities Were Selected

-This random city picker is based on Wikipedia’s list of cities with over 100,000 inhabitants.
+This random world city generator is based on Wikipedia’s list of cities with over 100,000 inhabitants.
 Whenever available, I added three biggest cities from each country to the pool of random cities.
 I used other sources in cases where Wikipedia’s list was incomplete.

 After this, I picked smaller extra cities from all the countries.
 I selected most of these cities at random, although I did include a few personal choices.
 For example, I included Surat in India because I randomly visited Surat during my 2-year trip around the world.
 The picture at the top of this page is from that visit.